Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Introduction and summary

 In this research, two kinds of perturbations of the ambient quantities are considered in order to assess their influence on the transport regime of acoustic waves in unsteady, heterogeneous flows.
 The first one is related to the speed of sound, of which variations are typically induced by variations of the ambient temperature and humidity in the atmosphere.
 The second one is related to the particle velocity of the flow, of which variations are typically induced by the turbulent structures of the former.
 More specifically, a formal radiative transfer model is developed to explain the propagation of multiply-scattered acoustic waves in such a flow.
-This model describes the evolution of the so-called \emph{wave action} in phase space in terms of the Wigner measure of the wave fields.
+This model describes the evolution of the \emph{wave action} \cite{WHI74} in phase space in terms of the Wigner measure of the wave fields.
 The analysis starts from a second-order wave equation and introduces the spatio-temporal Wigner transform of the acoustic waves.
 It follows the techniques used by Bal~\cite{BAL05}, Akian~\cite{AKI12} or Baydoun \emph{et al.} \cite{BAY14}.
-However, as opposed to~\cite{BAL05} it considers convected acoustic waves, and as opposed to~\cite{AKI12} it considers the influence of random perturbations in the weak coupling regime.
+However, as opposed to~\cite{BAL05} it considers convected acoustic waves \emphes{and the standard quantization of the Wigner transform and associated pseudo-differential calculus}, and as opposed to~\cite{AKI12} it considers the influence of random perturbations in the weak coupling regime.
 Our derivation generalizes the earlier developments of Howe \cite{HOW73} in that it obtains in a systematic way the high-frequency kinetic limit of the wave equation with explicit, general perturbations of the ambient quantities.
 This limit of course encompasses the results of \cite{HOW73}.
 The developments of \cite{FAN01} rely on the same mathematical tools, however they consider time-independent ambient quantities and the first-order linearized Euler equations rather than the second-order convected wave equation addressed below.
-At last the developments of \cite{BAL02} consider a time-dependent flow velocity as done here.
+The developments of \cite{BAL02} consider a time-dependent flow velocity as done here. \emphes{At last the analysis in \cite{BOR19} considers a constant mean velocity of the ambient flow and acoustic waves in a forward-scattering regime of propagation}.